jatupan1989/boomjum1989/How-to-use-HTTP-Switchboard:-Two-opposing-views.md

 Advantages:
 - Security is greatly enhanced.
-    * External and inline scripts won't execute (contrary to commonly held belief, inline scripting can be disabled in Chromium).
+    * External and inline scripts won't execute (contrary to a commonly held belief, inline scripting can be disabled in Chromium).
 - Privacy is greatly enhanced.
 - Use less network bandwidth ([web pages download faster](/gorhill/httpswitchboard/wiki/Comparative-benchmarks-against-widely-used-blockers:-Most-recent-results-on-one-page))